Categories: Gales_page Date: Apr 3, 2021 Title: Captain's Corner

-Mally reviews the 2020 season in typical solid fashion with thoughtful comments and in the coming weeks the Club's Skipper will take a look at how things develop in 2021
+Mally reviewed the 2020 season in typical solid fashion with thoughtful comments and in the coming weeks the Club's Skipper will take a look at how things develop in 2021

 Mally admits to a ‘weird season’

 Cleck’s Skipper Mally Nicholson revealed that whilst the 2020 season has been strange there’s also been a number of positives and he said: “The end of a weird season has finally come to an end.
 Probably or hopefully something we will never experience again.

 From the beginning of this season we knew we had a few players missing obviously Nick Lindley and Nick Walker are big players for us but it’s been good to give young lads a go like Joe Pyrah and Richard Noble.

 I’ve been really impressed with Joe and I’m sure he will be a Cleck’ first team player in years to come.”

 When asked if the Cleck’ Captain had a preference for the ‘normal’ 50 overs game or this term’s 40 overs, he was in no doubt.
 “I have much preferred the 40 over game as I think it benefits a lot of people with family’s and I’m sure if we would have a lot more players carrying on playing rather than calling it a day.” commented Mally.
 “The extra two hours can take it to getting home at half nine or ten rather than been at home at eight.”

 It has been well documented that the Cleck’ Skipper needs a knee operation that due to the Covid situation has been put on hold but Mally is confident of being fit for the 2021 season.
 “I’m hoping to be fit for next season but it really depends on me getting my operation in time well before Christmas and hoping my rehab’ goes well,” he said.
 “I won’t be rushing it to play and make sure I’m fully ready before I do.”